L3nnart-crtl/ShoppingPlanner/README.md

   ```

 - **Windows**:
-  Download Maven from the official website and install it.
+  Download Gradle from the official website and install it.

 - **Verify installation**:
   ```bash